dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

   # cacheTemporaryRedirectTTL is the TTL for cached 307 redirect URLs.
 After
   # this duration, the cached redirect target will expire and be re-resolved.
   cacheTemporaryRedirectTTL: 600s
+  # Put concurrent chunk count specifies the maximum number of chunks to upload in parallel
+  # to backend storage.
+Higher values can improve upload throughput by maximizing bandwidth utilization,
+  # but increase memory usage and backend load.
+Lower values reduce resource consumption but may
+  # underutilize available bandwidth.
+Tune based on your network capacity and backend concurrency limits.
+  putConcurrentChunkCount: 16
+  # Put chunk size specifies the size of each chunk when uploading data to backend storage.
+  # Larger chunks reduce the total number of requests and API overhead, but require more memory
+  # for buffering and may delay upload start.
+Smaller chunks reduce memory footprint and provide
+  # faster initial response, but increase request overhead and API costs.
+Choose based on your
+  # network conditions, available memory, and backend pricing/performance characteristics.
+  putChunkSize: 8MiB
+  # Put timeout specifies the maximum duration allowed for uploading a single object
+  # (potentially consisting of multiple chunks) to the backend storage.
+If the upload
+  # does not complete within this time window, the operation will be canceled and
+  # treated as a failure.
+  putTimeout: 900s

 # tracing is the tracing configuration for dfdaemon.
 # tracing: